-Finding a job prior to your relocation is a difficult task, and if you didn’t manage to get it, remember to look at the industry landscape in your future location.
+Finding employment prior to your relocation is a difficult task, and if you didn’t manage to get it, remember to look at the job market in your future location.
 Check out the neighborhoods, schools, transportation, and all the amenities that you would like to have close by.
 This should be one of the first steps in moving to a new city.

 After that thorough decluttering, you can start packaging currently unnecessary items, like seasonal clothing and shoes, and all the stuff you have in your garage and attic.
 Decorations and artwork are also among those things that you can pack up ahead, as they are not everyday necessities.

-Many people will put off the change of address until they realize their mail isn’t arriving at their new home.
+Many people will put off the change of address with the post office until they realize their mail isn’t arriving at their new home.
 Do this before your relocation, and you will thank yourself later while unpacking and getting to know your surroundings.

-Next, call utility companies to set a disconnection date on your current location and a connection date on the new one.
+Next, call utility companies to set a disconnection date for your current location and a connection date for the new one.
 Do the same with internet and cable providers, so you won’t wait to get everything set up.